vexelon-dot-net/e-additives.cli/README.md

     ead.py aspartame

 Query by phrase matching.
-This will match all additives that have the `aspar` phrase in their data set.
+This will match all additives that have the `aspar` phrase in their data.

     ead.py aspar